 - Authentication with social or custom identities: we support user authentication via Facebook or your custom authentication system.
 Authentication happens transparently for the user, without any extra login screens.

-- Profile customizations: set user display name and avatar to match in-game or social profile.
+- Profile customizations: set user display name and avatar to match the in-game or social profile.

-- Single point of authentication between GetSocial and your app: provides seamless access to your users for all GetSocial features so your users don’t have to authenticate twice.
+- Single point of authentication between GetSocial and your app: provides seamless access to your users for all GetSocial features, so your users do not have to authenticate twice.

 - User profiles: create user profiles using user identities and custom user properties.

 As soon as you initialize GetSocial SDK, an anonymous user will be created, ready to interact with all SDK features.

 GetSocial SDK allows you to identify your users by adding User Identities from Facebook or your own identity provider.

 This user is persisted between app restarts and may be bound to multiple user’s physical devices (e.g., a phone and a tablet).

 User’s identity is a combination of Provider Id and a User Id that allows you to identify users easily inside SDK without the need to create or store IDs of users other than the ones you already use in your app.

 The GetSocial user is persistent across sessions, that means that anything you set up for this user, will be available the next time the user opens your app, and our SDK gets initialized.
 There is no need to add identities each time.

 GetSocial SDK defines 2 types of user objects: current (authenticated) and public user profiles.

 Current user object represents the authenticated entity and is available as soon as the SDK is initialized.
 Current user can be anonymous.
 It is not possible to obtain the instance of current user object, but SDK provides methods to read and update user properties.